ringcentral/engage-digital-api-docs/docs/routing/index.md

 Tasks are created automatically by the system when interventions are created and assigned to an agent.

 !!! info "What is a "task"?"
     Today tasks refer exclusively to interventions that require a reply from the assigned agent.
-In the future, may be allowed the tasks associated with other actions (e.g. "open a bug," or "issue a refund," etc.) to be created.
+In the future, tasks may be allowed to be associated with other actions (e.g. "open a bug," or "issue a refund," etc.).